Catch A Lift: Utah’s Lift-Served Mountain Biking

 Lessons

-Deer Valley offers a wide variety of lessons and clinics suited to safely teach basics to beginners and hone the skills of more experienced riders.
-Check Deer Valley’s website for the schedule and cost.
+Deer Valley offers a wide variety of lessons and clinics suited to safely teach basics to beginners and refine the skills of more experienced riders.
+Check Deer Valley’s website for the current schedule and booking options.
 Deer Valley offers the following in biking education:

 • Private Bike Lessons